-"glance" (especially through a small opening), mid-15c., perhaps alteration of Middle English piken (see peek (v.)).
+"to glance, look from a state of concealment" (especially through or as through a small or narrow opening), mid-15c., pepen, perhaps an alteration of Middle English piken (see peek (v.)).
+Hence, "to come partially into view, begin to appear" (1530s).
 Peeping Tom "a curious prying fellow" [Grose] is from 1796 (see Godiva).

-"make a short chirp," c.
+"make a short chirp, cheap," as a bird, c.
 1400, probably altered from pipen (mid-13c.), ultimately imitative (compare Latin pipare, French pepier, German piepen, Lithuanian pypti, Czech pipati, Greek pipos).

 "a furtive look, as if through a crevice, a glimpse," 1520s, originally and especially "the first looking out of light from the eastern horizon" (the sense in peep of day); from peep (v.1).
 General meaning "a furtive glance" is attested by 1730.

-"short chirp," early 15c., from peep (v.2); meaning "slightest sound or utterance" (usually in a negative context) is attested from 1903.
+"a short chirp, the cry of a mouse or young chick or other small bird," mid-15c., from peep (v.2); meaning "slightest sound or utterance" (usually in a negative context) is attested by 1903.
 Meaning "young chicken" is from 1680s.
-The marshmallow peeps confection are said to date from 1950s.
+The marshmallow peeps confection are said to date from the 1950s.

 He peeped at the woman through the window

 the new moon peeped through the tree tops